Myanmar Walking Tours

 Embark on a walk to view one of the best-preserved temples, the magnificent Ananda Pahto.
 Visit a local lacquer ware producer to see the incredibly skilled craftsmen at work and perhaps do some shopping.

 Inle Princess Resort, Inle Lake

 Aureum Palace Hotel, Bagan

-Perched on the banks of the Ayeyarwady River and overlooking 800 years of history, the Aureum Palace was originally built as a traditional Burmese temple and now offers luxurious accomodations for all guests.
+Perched on the banks of the Ayeyarwady River and overlooking 800 years of history, the Aureum Palace was originally built as a traditional Burmese temple and now offers luxurious accommodations for all guests.
 The hotel is complete with an extensive spa facility, a fully-equipped fitness centre, a nightclub and a huge swimming pool affording a stunning view of Bagan’s pagoda landscape.
 View hotel website »